codedayafternoon/filteringmechanism/README.md

 | **Count** | `int` | represents how many items (from the result) are satisfied by this filter |

 ### Filter Value policy
 Some filters such as RangeFilters and SingleTextFilter(dropdown) when they are reseted can have as a selected value a value from its list defined as default or a null value.
 This is defined from the SelectedValuePolicy.
-This is can be one of the following:
+This can be one of the following:

 | Selected Value Type | description |
 | :------------- |:------------- |